High Weald

 • There is no minimum grant request.
 The maximum you can ask for is £250,000.

-• We can fund up to 100% for projects with no commercial benefit.
-For projects with a commercial benefit support will be between 40% and 80%, depending on the level of benefit.
+• For projects with a commercial benefit support will be between 40% and 80%, depending on the level of benefit.

 • You can send us a grant application at any time.

-There are 6 steps to applying for a grant:
+There are six steps to applying for a grant:

 We are looking for one-off projects that meet one or more national goals for climate, nature, people, and place; and local goals for the High Weald.
 You can find the local goals in the High Weald AONB Management Plan (pages 24-55).